Rock-Village.com

 At the Natural History Museum, we saw some special exhibits as well as permanent exhibits with Diane.
 Here Diane is feeding an adorable (and very much not alive) tiger.

-We saw a planetarium film on stars, an exhibit on bioluminescence - which was particularly interesting to us since we have seen examples of this when scuba diving, and an Imax film on ancient flying lizards.
+We saw a planetarium a film on stars ('Journey to the Stars') an exhibit on bioluminescence - which was particularly interesting to us since we have seen examples of this when scuba diving, and an Imax film on ancient flying lizards.
 The Imax film was particularly well done, I think.
 We also spent a little time with the dinosaurs in their exhibit.
 Paul and I dashed off afterwards and took the subway down a ways.
 At the Natural History Museum subway exit, they have some fossil replicas on the walls, and some tiles representing different animals.

 We were on our way to the Museum of Modern Art to meet Federico and Valentina, who both like modern art.
 Here is Paul and then Anne (me) in the lobby of the building.